arisal2/fluffy-octo-system/README.md

 ## Environment File

 This application depends on `.env.dev` file.
 An example of the environment file (`env_example.txt`) is also included.
-Please read the message inside the file, which contains API information and credentials, and generate it first, so that it loads properly when you setup docker.
+Please read the message inside the file which contains API information and credentials, and generate it first so that it loads properly when you setup docker.

-Create an .env.dev file in the root directory and copy all the requried fields from `env_example.txt`
+Create an `.env.dev` file in the root directory and copy all the requried fields from `env_example.txt`

 ## Docker
 After cloning the repository, run the command: